tamtamchik/namecase/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![SensioLabsInsight][ico-insight]][link-insight]

-Forenames and surnames are often stored either wholly in UPPERCASE or wholly in lowercase.
+Forenames and surnames are often stored either entirely in UPPERCASE or lowercase.
 This package allows you to convert names into the correct case where possible.
-Although forenames and surnames are normally stored separately if they do appear in a single string, whitespace separated, NameCase deals correctly with them.
+Although forenames and surnames are typically stored separately if they do appear in a single string, whitespace-separated, NameCase deals correctly with them.

-Currently correctly name cases names which include any of the following:
+Currently NameCase correctly name cases names which include any of the following:

 ```
 Mc, Mac, al, el, ap, bat, ben, bin, binti, binte, da, de, das, dos, delle, della, di, du, del, der, den, ten, ter, la, le, lo, van and von.